-The introduction of the solar package by the traffic light coalition marks another important step in the energy revolution.
+The introduction of the solar package by the German government marks another important step in the energy transition.
 The goal is to install photovoltaic systems with an output of 200 gigawatts by 2030 and to increase the share of renewables in the power supply to at least 80 percent.
-According to Federal Minister Robert Habeck, the solar package is a “booster” that is intended to accelerate and reduce bureaucracy in the expansion of solar energy (BMWK press release, 2024).
-But with the increased supply of solar energy, electricity prices on short-term power exchanges could also fall drastically — even negative at certain points in time.
+According to Federal Minister Robert Habeck, the solar package is a “booster” that is intended to accelerate the expansion of solar energy and reduce bureaucracy (BMWK press release, 2024).
+However, with the increased supply of solar energy, electricity prices on short-term power exchanges could also fall drastically — even into negative territory at certain times.

 What are negative electricity prices?

-Large power producers on power exchanges normally receive money for feeding electricity into the grid.
-However, in the event of negative electricity prices, they must pay money for it.
+Normally, large electricity producers receive money on the electricity exchanges for feeding electricity into the grid.
+However, in the event of negative electricity prices, they must pay money for that.
 Ordinary households that generate electricity through their own solar systems are not affected.
 But how do negative electricity prices arise?
 They arise when the supply of electricity exceeds the growth in demand and the additional supply cannot be exported.
-This often happens when volatile power generators such as wind and solar energy feed in a disproportionate amount of electricity.
-In the past, this happened, for example, on public holidays or during the COVID-19 pandemic, as little electricity was consumed.
-It is currently being discussed whether the solar package and the expansion of renewables will increasingly lead to negative electricity prices even below normal working weeks.
+This often happens when volatile power generators such as wind and solar energy feed in a disproportionate amount of electricity into the grid.
+In the past, this has happened on public holidays or during the COVID-19 pandemic, for example, as little electricity was consumed.
+It is currently being discussed as to whether the solar package and the expansion of renewables will also increasingly lead to negative electricity prices during normal working weeks.

 The origin of negative electricity prices

-Negative electricity prices are a phenomenon that has been occurring since they were approved in 2008.
-At that time, they were also approved on the spot market at the request of market participants.
+Negative electricity prices are a phenomenon that has been occurring since they were approved in Germany in 2008.
+At that time, they were approved on the spot market also due to the request of market participants.
 The aim was, among other things, for conventional power plants to adapt more to the production of solar and wind energy.
-They should also provide an incentive for market participants to switch to more flexible energy consumption.
+They are also intended to provide an incentive for market participants to switch to more flexible energy consumption.

 Who pays for negative electricity prices?

-The costs of negative electricity prices are borne primarily by generation plants, which have to pay for their electricity in order to feed it into the grid.
-However, in order to compensate for this, they receive funding under the Renewable Energy Sources Act (EEG), the so-called market premium.
-The funding is ultimately also co-financed by end consumers through the EEG surcharge.
+The costs of negative electricity prices are primarily borne by the generation plants that have to pay for their electricity in order to feed it into the grid.
+To compensate for this, however, they receive support under the Renewable Energy Sources Act (EEG), known as the market premium.
+The subsidy is ultimately also co-financed by end consumers through the EEG levy.
 However, in order to cover costs, funding has been limited to three consecutive hours since 2023.
 After these three hours, producers no longer receive a market premium.
-This could be a problem in the current situation.
+This could become a problem in the current situation.

 The problem with negative electricity prices